Shopify/polaris/src/components/KeyboardAccessories/README.md

 <!-- example-for: ios, android -->

-For messaging and chat-based products you can use the keyboard accessory to make message entry easier.
+Use to make message entry easier in messaging and chat-based products.

 <!-- content-for: android -->
 <!-- Image -->